mugli/go-sqlite3/README.md

 This package can be installed with the `go get` command:

-    go get github.com/mattn/go-sqlite3
+    go get github.com/mugli/go-sqlite3

-_go-sqlite3_ is *cgo* package.
+_go-sqlite3_ is _cgo_ package.
 If you want to build your app using go-sqlite3, you need gcc.
-However, after you have built and installed _go-sqlite3_ with `go install github.com/mattn/go-sqlite3` (which requires gcc), you can build your app without relying on gcc in future.
+However, after you have built and installed _go-sqlite3_ with `go install github.com/mugli/go-sqlite3` (which requires gcc), you can build your app without relying on gcc in future.

-***Important: because this is a `CGO` enabled package, you are required to set the environment variable `CGO_ENABLED=1` and have a `gcc` compile present within your path.***
+**_Important: because this is a `CGO` enabled package, you are required to set the environment variable `CGO_ENABLED=1` and have a `gcc` compile present within your path._**

 # API Reference

-API documentation can be found [here](http://godoc.org/github.com/mattn/go-sqlite3).
+API documentation can be found [here](http://godoc.org/github.com/mugli/go-sqlite3).

 Examples can be found under the [examples](./_example) directory.